Honours presentation at Lancaster Castle

 Recipients from Lancashire will receive a BEM (Medallist of the Order of the British Empire).
 The BEM rewards an achievement or contribution of a very 'hands-on' service to the community in a local geographical area.

-Her Majesty’s Lord-Lieutenant of Lancashire, The Lord Shuttleworth KCVO, will be making the presentations, which were announced in The Queen's New Year Honours List.
+Her Majesty’s Lord-Lieutenant of Lancashire, The Lord Shuttleworth KCVO, will make the presentations, which were announced in The Queen's Birthday Honours List.

 The Investiture will be carried out in the stunning Shire Hall by Lord Shuttleworth, who is Her Majesty's representative in the County.

-Lord Shuttleworth said: "I am delighted once more to have the privilege of presenting BEMs to Lancashire people on behalf of Her Majesty The Queen.
-The four recipients have all given great service to their communities, and we are all very proud of them."
+Lord Shuttleworth said: "I am delighted once more to have the privilege of presenting BEMs to Lancashire people on behalf of Her Majesty The Queen in the historic setting of Lancaster Castle.
+The three recipients have all given great service to their communities, and we are all very proud of them."

 The recipients will be: